 All fryers in this series have an interface board located in the component box behind the control panel.
-The interface board provides a link between the controller and the fryer's individual components without requiring excessive wiring, and allows the controller to execute commands from one central point.
+The interface board provides a link between the computer and the fryer's individual components without requiring excessive wiring, and allows the computer to execute commands from one central point.

 K2 and K3 are double-pole-double throw (DPDT) relays that supply 24VAC to the ignition and gas valve circuits, as well as 120VAC to the blower motor.
 The relays on this board plug into sockets.
 If a relay fails, that relay can be replaced.
-K1 and K4 are single-pole-double throw (SPDT) relays that supply voltage to the basket lifts.
+K1 and K4 are single-pole-double throw (SPDT) relays that supply voltage to the oil level relay sensors and relay board.